LarsMichelsen/pmatic/doc/install.rst

 I'll change these lines.

-`Download the file <https://larsmichelsen.github.io/pmatic/pmatic-snapshot_ccu.tar.gz>`_ to your workstation and upload this file to your CCU using the regular addon upload form to install pmatic on it.
+`Download the file <https://larsmichelsen.github.io/pmatic/pmatic-snapshot_ccu.tar.gz>`_ to your workstation.
+Then open up the Web Interface of the CCU in your browser and upload this file to your CCU using the regular addon upload form (In German: "Einstellungen / Systemsteuerung / Zusatzsoftware") to install pmatic on it.

+After the CCU has been restarted, pmatic should have been installed.
+You can now use the pmatic Manager, which can be opened from the addon menu you used before to install pmatic.
+Open this dialog again.
+You should see an entry for the pmatic addon and a link to the pmatic manager in the right column.
+If you click on it, the pmatic manager will be opened.
+Here you can see a list of example scripts which you can try to execute now.

-Now you can connect to your CCU via SSH and run this command to confirm pmatic has been installed correctly:
+If you like to stick to the command line instead, you can connect to your CCU via SSH and run this command to confirm pmatic has been installed correctly:

 .. code-block:: shell